 Dear Prime Minister:

-The Canadian Unitarian Council / Conseil unitarien du Canada (CUC) is the national association of Unitarian Universalist congregations across Canada.
-We are a diverse religion bound by a common commitment to equity and justice.
+Canadian Unitarian Universalism is a diverse religion bound by a common commitment to equity and justice.
 We covenant to a set of principles, which calls us to seek peace, liberty and compassion, to search for truth and meaning, and to respect the inherent worth and dignity of every person, and the democratic process.